react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ##### `lazyPreloadDistance`

-When `lazy` is enabled this number can be used to specify the pre-load distance.
-This value defaults to `0` which means lazy pages are loaded when they become active.
+When `lazy` is enabled, you can specify how many adjacent routes should be preloaded with this prop.
+This value defaults to `0` which means lazy pages are loaded as they come into the viewport.

 ##### `renderLazyPlaceholder`